 Most of the following functions allow an "implied" first parameter, which is the value that is coming in from the immediate left of the expression.
 This is called the invalue.
 A function that takes a single "implied" parameter means that it will take no parameters when the invalue is to be used, otherwise it takes a single explicit value, in which case the invalue is ignored.
-Similarly, a function that takes two parameters, where the first one is "implied" means that it will take 1 parameter when the invalue is to be used, otherwise it takes two explicit values, in which case the invalue is ignored.
+Similarly, a function that takes two parameters, where the first one is "implied" means that it will take 1 parameter when the invalue is to be used, otherwise it takes two explicit values, in which case the invalues, in which case the invalues, in which case the invalue is ignored.
 And so on.

-In the listing below, the implied functions are marked with a special bullet ( • ) as its first parameter.
+In the listing below, the implied functions are marked with a special bullet (•) as its first parameter.